Binazirfarokhi/CMNS-my-knowledege/README.md

 Once you create a post you are outputting a single post pattern in the block site editing. header and footer are imported in all other pages, so if you change a header in dingle port your pages- your 404 and search and etc will also change accordingly.
-Inner block means : keep the content you are adding aligh with the column of the main contenct not with the header of footer.
+Inner block means : keep the content you are adding aligh with the column of the main contenct not with the header of footer. once you add a query loop will help you to output your content dynamically.